 Getting kids involved in renewable energy

-Scientists need to help inform the public about renewable energy, says Greg Welch, an assistant professor of chemistry in the Faculty of Science who is a Canada Research Chair in Solar Energy Materials and Devices.
+Scientists need to help inform the public about renewable energy, says Dr. Greg Welch, PhD, an assistant professor of chemistry in the Faculty of Science who is a Canada Research Chair in Solar Energy Materials and Devices.
 “As academic researchers, we can develop game-changing technologies, but without proper education of the public, it can be difficult for such technologies to adopted and integrated into society,” he says.

 A team of university researchers that includes Welch has combined several renewable energy technologies, creating a carbon-neutral research project so simple that elementary school students can run it, says Christine Sharp, a postdoctoral fellow in the Department of Geosciences in the Faculty of Science and co-founder of Solar Biocells.

 Students at Dr. E.W.
 Coffin School in Calgary are slated to take part in April.
 The project will focus on a community of microbes, called phototrophs, that use natural photosynthesis to remove carbon dioxide from the atmosphere.
 The microbes can then be turned into methane as a biofuel via other processes.